KimGreenbush/Pirate_Crew/README.md

 You will need a package manager to run the installation.
 I used [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) which comes with Node.js.
 And [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for cloning.

+[Postman](https://www.postman.com/) is optional but handy for testing APIs.

 ## Installation

 Using a terminal: